restx-org/spec/README.md

-# APIx Language Specification
+# RESTx Language Specification

 A declarative domain-specific language (DSL) for backend API development.

 ## Overview

-APIx provides a concise, human-readable syntax for defining REST APIs that compiles to production-ready backend services, OpenAPI specifications, and database migrations.
+RESTx provides a concise, human-readable syntax for defining REST APIs that compiles to production-ready backend services, OpenAPI specifications, and database migrations.

 ## Development